pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 **Prompt for Bob:**

 ```
-Create a new GitHub repository called "bob-todo-app" and push the code.
+Create a new GitHub repository called "bob-To Do-app" and push the code.
 Include a README.md describing the project.
 ```